Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Damage to the uterine wall (very rare)

 Problems with endometrial biopsy are rare, but can include:

-Avoid using creams or other vaginal medications.
+Don't use creams or other vaginal medicines.

 You will be asked to lie on an exam table with your knees bent, just as you do for a Pap test.